ambit/bms-support/index.md

 overview: true
 ---

 This site aims to be a comprehensive guide to BMS.

 In [Documentation](../docs/finding-contacts/), we’ll cover topics that will help you navigate through BMS, as well as various ways to use the software more efficiently.

 Whilst in the [News](../news/) section, we have information on all the latest software releases to enhance and improve on BMS.

-## So what is Jekyll, exactly?
+## So what is BMS, exactly?

 Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through